jeremyglebe/AspectsOfEternity-Wiki/primer.md

 - **Physical Currency**: Gold Crowns, Silver Shillings, and Brass Pennies for day-to-day transactions.
 - **Prestige Tokens**: An exclusive currency symbolizing status and influence among the elite.
-- **Digital Currency**: Harbor Marks, used by the upper class and high-end workers.
+- **Harbor Marks**: Digital currency, used by the upper class, as well as corporate or educated workers.
 - **Shadow Coin**: A digital cryptocurrency for underground business and clandestine operations.

 The cost to convert physical to digital currency and obtain a bank card may differ, leading to potential disparities and tensions among social classes.